masong1056/Encrypted-Writing/README.md

 # Encrypted Writing
 Want to hide/encrypt your writing?
-Download my small app **Encrypted Writing!** (Requires macOS 13.5 or newer)
+Download my small app **Encrypted Writing!**

 Encrypted Writing uses the Caesar Cipher (Shift 7) to remap your letter keys to the corresponding ciphered letter.
 It only changes the letters when it's lowercase or uppercase, allowing you to use your modifier keys still.